Discovering Subgroups with Exceptional Survival Characteristics: Discovering Survival Subgroups

-In critical applications, e.g.~healthcare, it is often important that results come with statistical guarantees.
-While it is challenging to make formal statements about the results of continuous optimization, we can determine p-values through a permutation test.
-In particular, following \citet{duivesteijn:2011:exploiting}, we create independent copies of the input dataset $D$ in which we break the dependency between the covariates, $\mathbf{x}$, and the outcomes, ($t, \delta$), by random permutation.
-We run \ourmethod on each of these copies, as to obtain a distribution of exceptionalities of false discoveries.
-Then, by applying the central limit theorem, we can determine the p-value of the exceptionality of the subgroup(s) we found on the actual data.
-When discovering multiple subgroups, we use Bonferroni correction \cite{dunn:1961:multiple} to correct for multiple hypothesis testing.
-For details, see Appx.~\ref{apx:validation}.
+In critical applications, e.g.~healthcare, it is vital to statistically validate the results.
+While formal guarantees for continuous optimization are challenging, we provide post-hoc statistical guarantees via permutation-tests. \citet{duivesteijn:2011:exploiting} propose to create independent copies of the input dataset $D$ in which the dependency between the covariates, $\mathbf{x}$, and the outcomes, ($t, \delta$), is broken by random permutation.
+Running \ourmethod on each of these copies enables building a distribution of exceptionalities from false discoveries.
+Then, by applying the central limit theorem, we can determine the p-value of the exceptionality of the subgroup(s) we find in $D$ from their Z-scores.
+We use an alpha cutoff of 0.05.
+When discovering multiple subgroups, we use Bonferroni correction \citep{dunn:1961:multiple} to correct for multiple hypothesis testing.
+For our instantiation of the above, see Appx.~\ref{apx:validation}.